Amazon strikes deal with Apple to sell iPhones, iPads

 The lineup will include the Apple Watch but not the Apple HomePod, a high-end alternative to Amazon’s voice-controlled Echo device.
 Such competition in Silicon Valley has often come at the expense of customers.

-Alphabet Inc’s Google pulled its video streaming app YouTube from two Amazon devices last year because of several complaints against the online retailer, including its decision not to sell some of Google’s products.
+Alphabet Inc’s (GOOGL.O) Google pulled its video streaming app YouTube from two Amazon devices last year because of several complaints against the online retailer, including its decision not to sell some of Google’s products.
 Amazon now carries the Apple TV, but only after it became compatible with Amazon’s Prime Video.

 “We’re working with Amazon to improve the experience for Apple customers on their site and we look forward to those customers having another great way to buy iPhone, iPad, Apple Watch, Mac and more,” Apple said in a statement.